UnicornGlobal/liquid-linter/README.md

 ## CLI usage

-If you are looking to use the liquid linter as a cli tool, @Potherca created a wrapper around this package, which you can find here: https://github.com/DealerDirect/liquid-linter-cli
+If you are looking to use the liquid linter as a cli tool, [Potherca](https://pother.ca) created a wrapper around this package, which is being maintained by Unicorn Global here: https://github.com/UnicornGlobal/liquid-linter-cli

 ## Methods